Police Complaint Reviews

 Once we receive your request for a review, we will check with Cumbria Constabulary to confirm we are the relevant review body.
 If we are not the correct review body, we will forward your review request to the correct organisation and inform you that we have done this.

 If we are the relevant review body, we will acknowledge your request for a review in writing and let you know the next steps.
 You should provide us with any relevant information about your complaint, and your reasons for seeking a review, when submitting your request.

 To consider your review we will contact Cumbria Constabulary and ask them to provide any information they have about your complaint and how it was dealt with.
 Once we have received all of the information, the independent review officer will assess your complaint and make a decision.
 This decision will be communicated to you in writing, along with a clear and evidence-based rationale.

 Chapter 18 of the IOPC Statutory Guidance deals with Reviews and does not place a time limit within which the review should be carried out.
-The outcome of your review will be communicated to you in due course.
+The outcome of your review will be communicated to you as soon as possible.